sisoe24/Python-Easy-Print/README.md

 ## 1.1.
 Features

-- Commands for print statements: `dir`, `type`, `repr`, `help` and basic `print`.
+- Commands for print statements: `dir`, `type`, `repr`, `help` ,and basic `print`.
-- Commands for logging statements: `debug`, `info`, `warning`, `error` and `critical`.
+- Commands for logging statements: `debug`, `info`, `warning`, `error`, and `critical`.
+- Generate a completely new custom command.
-- Commands can be activate by manually selected text or by hovering the cursor over.
+- Each Command can be activated by text selection or by hovering the cursor over the text.
-- Comment, uncomment and delete statements made by extension.
+- Comment, uncomment and delete statements made by the extension.
-- Quick command to initiate a Python 2 file with the declarations needed to use the extension.
+- A quick Command to set a Python 2 file with the declarations needed to use the extension.

 ## 1.2.
 How to use

-> **NOTE**: Python 2 developers should start their file with the following declaration or use the included command when using this extension.
+> **NOTE**: If you use Python 2, you need to start your file with the following declaration or use the included command when using this extension.
 (More info for [encoding](https://www.python.org/dev/peps/pep-0263/) and [print function](https://docs.python.org/3/library/__future__.html) on the official documentation):
 >
 > ```py
 > # coding: utf-8
 > from __future__ import print_function
 > ```

-- Manually select a piece of text or hover over it with the cursor, and use one of the commands provided.
+- Manually select a piece of text or hover over it with the cursor and use one of the commands provided.

 ![Usage](https://raw.githubusercontent.com/sisoe24/Python-Easy-Print/main/images/print.gif)

 ## 1.3.
 Commands & Key bindings

-> **NOTE**: To avoid shortcuts conflicts, default key bindings might be removed in the future versions.
+> **NOTE**: The extension could remove the default key bindings in future versions to avoid shortcut conflicts.

 All commands are available by opening the Command Palette (`Command+Shift+P` on macOS and `Ctrl+Shift+P` on Windows/Linux) and typing: `Python EasyPrint...`